 If we know that using drugs is not only harmful but deadly, why does the death toll continue to rise?
 Much has to do with the drugs’ effects on brain chemistry.
 It becomes harder and harder to exercise self-control and resist the strong urge to take drugs.
 Building tolerance causes users to increase the amount and frequency of their drug use.
 As a result, people with a drug addiction can face years of poor decisions and risky behaviors that all too often catch up with them.

 No single factor can predict an individual’s likelihood of becoming addicted to drugs, although numerous factors do contribute to the risk of addiction.
 These include genetics, gender, ethnicity, peer pressure, a history of abuse, stress, anxiety, and early exposure to drugs.

 The Symptoms of Drug Addiction

 A drug use disorder is a disease.
-To genuinely overcoming an addiction, a person will need a reliable support system.
+To genuinely overcome an addiction, a person will need a reliable support system.
 But the first step is admitting you have a problem.
-Does the following symptoms and behaviors sound familiar?
+Do the following symptoms and behaviors sound familiar?